loighic/loighic.github.io/_pages/macro/pt1b/demand.md

 	</div>
 </div>
 <div class="caption"><div align="left">
-<strong>Figure 2</strong> An increase in demand is represented by the demand curve moving to the right (first graph).
+<strong>Figure 2</strong>&nbsp;&nbsp;An increase in demand is represented by the demand curve moving to the right (first graph).
 A decrease to demand is represented by the demand curve moving the left (second graph).</div>
 </div>
 </div>